 If you’re looking for your first (or next) role, check out these sources for job openings:

-If you want to try freelancing, you can find freelance job openings on major platforms like:
+If you want to try freelancing or earning some extra income, you can find freelance job openings on major platforms like:

 How to make more as a web designer (6 tips to try)

-While the average web designer does not make an incredibly high salary (by tech standards), there are many ways to earn more depending on your experience and desire.
+While web designers don't have the highest salaries (by tech standards), there are many ways to earn more depending on your experience and desire.
 Here are six tips to try.

 1. Go where you’re valued

-Some companies don’t value design as much as others.
+Some companies don’t value design as much as others, and their salaries will reflect this.
 Usually, this happens when a company’s brand identity is helped by design, but not defined by design.
 For example, consider a local services company that gets its business from word of mouth.
 Even if they are investing in generating digital leads, they may not need significant design resources beyond templates or platforms like Canva.
-On the flip side, a digital marketing agency - or a design agency that sells design services - is going to invest much more heavily into design.
+On the flip side, a digital marketing agency—or a design agency that sells design services—is going to invest much more heavily into design.